bendagan85/End-to-End-Observability-Stack-with-Prometheus-Grafana/README.md

 ![Alert Configuration](project-screenshots/04b-alert-configuration-details.png)

 ### 5. Real-Time Notifications
-Once the firing condition was met and the pending period passed, the system automatically sent a notification to the DevOps Discord channel.
+Once the firing condition was met and the pending period passed, the system automatically sent a notification to the general Discord channel.

 ![Discord Alert](project-screenshots/discord-alert-notification.png)